✳️ Update 2022 Inventory Age Report

-You can run Amazon promotions and PPC ads on items that are going to incur long-term storage fees.
-You could also bundle the older items with best sellers.
-Do what you can to clear the items before the longterm storage fees are applied.
-If you can’t sell them out in time, you will either pay the long-term storage fee or a removal fee for the item.
-As such, it’s best to sell them out instead of storing them or getting them removed.
+You can run Amazon promotions and PPC ads on items that are going to incur long-term storage fees, or you can also bundle the older stock with the best sellers to clear out before the long-term storage fees are applied.

 How fast you sell through the Amazon inventory is your inventory turnover rate.
 With this rate, you can estimate how much you have to stock or order to maintain the stock levels.
 It’s a great way to stop over or under-buying for your store.